jdgarwick/SonicPi/README.md

 quite complex beasts internally.
 Their simplicity often entices people to overuse them in their pieces.
-This may be fine if you have a powerful machine, but if - like me - you use a Raspberry Pi to jam with, you need to be careful about how much work you ask it to do if you want to ensure the beats keep flowing.
+This may be fine if you have a powerful machine, but if - like me - you use a Raspberry Pi to jam with, you need to be careful.

 Consider this code: